holochain/docs-pages/src/install-without-holonix.md

 ---
+title: Install Holochain without Holonix
 hide:
   - toc
 ---

-# Install Holochain without Holonix

 In case you don't want to use Holonix to set up your development environment, here are steps provided to install Holochain binaries directly from the crate registry.
 At first the required Rust toolchain and features are installed, followed by the actual Holochain dependencies.